Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 \subsubsection{Performance Comparison of HCTN with Past Methods}

 Table \ref{tab:soa_table} displays the performance of HCTN on the D1 and D2 datasets across five different training densities.
 HCTN significantly outperformed major previous methods in terms of both MAE and RMSE.
 The overall performance improvement relative to the \underline{second-best} method, denoted as $\mathcal{I}~(\%)$, is detailed in Table \ref{tab:soa_table}.
-Additionally, the results indicate that the performance of HCTN improved substantially with higher training density.
+Additionally, the results show HCTN performance improved with increased training density.